Skip to main content

 Description

 Clark writes his brother Jonathan from St. Louis continuing a discussion of a planned partnership in a store between himself based in St. Louis and Jonathan's son John Hite Clark based in Louisville.
 He also further discusses estate matters and difficulties stemming from their late brother-in-law Charles M. Thruston.
-He regrets the falling out between him and York.
+He regrets the falling out between him and the man he enslaved, York.
 He does not agree with York that he deserves to be freed.
 Julia again requests sage from her "Kentucky mother."
 Clark has been in council all day with a forty-man Winnebago delegation from the Upper Mississippi.

 Creator